 Women can handle it all, so it seems.
 But that doesn’t mean we can neglect ourselves in the process.
-Eventually, all of the hard work and staying busy will take its toll on a woman’s mental health.
+Eventually, all of the hard work and staying busy can take its toll on a woman’s mental health.
 It’s important to take time for yourself if you want to be able to continue with your work and activities, and still remain as active as you are.
 These four tips can help:

 Seek Treatment or Therapy